-Research is a core component of the Global Fishing Watch transparency platform.
-We make the platform freely accessible to expand research opportunities and accelerate improvements in the sustainability of our oceans.
+We make our map platform and data freely accessible to expand research opportunities and accelerate improvements in the sustainability of our oceans.
 By sharing our data and collaborating with a network of researchers, we are able to amplify the impact of Global Fishing Watch beyond our own initiatives.

-The Research Partners program is a vital part of our transparency platform.
+The Research Partners program is a vital part of our work.
 Through a limited number of research collaborations, we are able to work closely with research organizations that use Global Fishing Watch data to advance specific sustainability goals like expanding or creating new marine protected areas (MPAs) and exposing the scope of illegal, unreported, and unregulated fishing (IUU).

 Our research partnerships have also informed the development of Global Fishing Watch’s core technologies, including how we identify fishing behavior, transshipment and suspicious activity at sea.
 Our research partners also advise and assist with our own initiatives, providing intellectual guidance and using the outputs for their research.

 Researchers using our data